 There are many disk partition software in the market, but better than other tools, NIUBI Partition Editor is much safer and faster because of its innovative technologies:

-- Virtual Mode - all operations you do will be listed as pending for preview, real disk partitions won't be modified until click Apply to confirm.
+- Virtual Mode - all operations you do are listed as pending for preview before clicking "Apply" to take effect.

-- Cancel-at-well - if you applied wrong operations, it doesn't matter, you can cancel the ongoing unwanted operations without losing data.
+- Cancel-at-well - if you applied wrong operations, you can cancel the ongoing unwanted operations without damage partitions.

 - 1 Second Rollback - if any error is detected while resizing partition, it automatically reverts server to original status in a flash.